Good grades might not always help you save, but they can help you keep your financial aid.

 Could getting good grades save me money on student loans?

-Usually no. Federal student loans don’t come with financial perks for getting good grades and neither do most private lenders.
+Usually, no. Federal student loans don’t have financial perks for getting good grades.
+Neither do most private lenders.

 But there are exceptions.
 For example, Discover offers a 1% cash reward on your loan amount if you average a 3.0 GPA or higher during your loan term.
 To receive your reward, you must submit a redemption form within six months after your academic term the loan covered is over.
 Discover will then send you a check in the mail.

 While grade-based rewards aren’t common now, it’s something to look out for in the future if you decide to go back to school.
 It’s possible other lenders will start offering similar features.